isaacunsteady/discord-temporary-voice-channel/README.md

-# Karşılaştığınız hatalar için: Isaác.xxxxxxxxxxxxxxxxxxxxxxxx#1911
+# Karşılaştığınız hatalar için (For errors that occur): Isaác.xxxxxxxxxxxxxxxxxxxxxxxx#1911